19th C. Tibetan Rug - 3’7” x 2’2”

 OVERVIEW:

-There are a few weavings typical to Tibet, mostly limited to mats and small rugs.
-The areas of remaining pile are incredibly soft and plush, typical of many Tibetan weavings.
-The use of negative space of the white field on the eight pointed blue stars as well as magenta accents are overall very pretty and are indicative of character that many of these pieces have lost in more contemporary weavings.
+While these are many of these rugs that would display dragons, phoenixes, tigers, this opts for less ostentatious design, yet nonetheless displays very skilled weaving.
+The use of negative space of the white field on the eight pointed blue stars as well as magenta accents are very pretty and are indicative of character that many of these pieces have lost in more contemporary weavings.

 CONDITION: